thekalipo/DeParcevauxPouliquen/OVERALL DESCRIPTION/Scenarios.md

 (The farmer receives an e-mail to suggest registration ?)

-Anan receives an e-mail from administration that re-directs him to the DREAM website registration page.
-He registers by providing his mail, name, surname, farmID (?), area.
+Ishaan receives an e-mail from administration that re-directs him to the DREAM website registration page.
+He registers by providing his email address, name, surname, farmID (?), area.
+The system
-He now sees the weather forecasts, soil and humidity conditions of his area on his home page.
-He uses these information for his current cultures.

 ### Scenario 2 : A farmer provides his production data and its type (crop, fertilizer)
 Josh has finished harvest.
 He measures his production.
 He releases the following data on the DREAM platform where he is logged in : amount of production, location, date (of start and end ?).